 Make several photocopies of the floor plan so you can try planning the room design in several ways.
 It’s a good idea to keep the master blank for future use.

 Measure out the furniture you wish to place in the room.
 Then get planning, drawing and thinking about your room.

 You could also create paper cutouts of all the furniture, meaning you can easily try out different layouts as you go.

-If drawing isn’t your thing but you still need a floor plan, then consider signing up for a free account with SmartDraw – it’s the best online app for drawing floor plans.
+If drawing isn’t your thing but you still need to draw a floor plan to scale, then consider signing up for a free account with SmartDraw – it’s the best online app for drawing floor plans.